Sabryr/sabryr.github.io/README.md

 ### Mistakes along the way, and how they were fixed (both yours, and the teams)
 ### What would you have wanted to change, based on what you know now.
 ### Please note: we would like to see some code

+## Extra details
+### Contigs
+are continuous stretches of sequence containing only A, C, G, or T bases without gaps

+### Scaffolds
+are created by chaining contigs together using additional information about the relative position and orientation of the contigs in the genome.
+Contigs in a scaffold are separated by gaps, which are designated by a variable number of ‘N’ letters.
+Scaffolding is often used for short-read assemblies to make sense of the fragmented genome assemblies containing short contigs.
+However, there are three important principal deficiencies of scaffolds: